-The Company's contractual liabilities primarily consist of deferred revenue for material rights primarily related to the tiered consignor commission plan, which are recognized as revenue using a portfolio approach based on the pattern of exercise, and certain buyer incentives, which were immaterial as of March 31, 2023 and December 31, 2022.
+The Company's contractual liabilities primarily consist of deferred revenue for material rights primarily related to the tiered consignor commission plan, which are recognized as revenue using a portfolio approach based on the pattern of exercise, and certain buyer incentives.
 Contract liabilities are recorded in other accrued and current liabilities on the balance sheets and are generally expected to be recognized within one year.
-Contract liabilities were immaterial as of March 31, 2023 and December 31, 2022.
+Contract liabilities were immaterial as of June 30, 2024 and December 31, 2023.